smokeytempo/valchecker/readme.md

 <h1 align="center">
   DEPRECATED
 </h1>
 This program does not work anymore after the addition of captchas.
 The code sucks and contains a lot of trash, as it was one of my first attempts at programming.
 I will never update this most likely, but if you want to open a pull request, ask me something or use this code somewhere else, feel free to do so.
+Join the discord server below to contact me.

 <h1 align="center">
   Valkeker